Lesson 2: Gradient Descent and Optimization

 Lets consider the following situation.
 Say we have:

-- A function (could be a neural net, could be the equation for a straight line…) that takes some input(s) and produces some output(s) based on a set of parameters - let’s call them w.
+- A function (could be a neural net, could be the equation for a straight line…) that takes some input(s) and produces some output(s) based on a set of parameters - let’s call them w

 - Some measure of how well this function performs.
 Maybe this is how poorly the function describes some pattern in your data, or how well a network does in a classification task.
-Let’s call this measure the loss, where the goal is to make this as small as possible.
+Let’s call this measure the loss

 The question is often ‘how do we find a set of parameters that gives the best possible result?’.
 There are a few ways we could try to solve this.
 The most basic might be: